Need You Now (Lady Antebellum song): Critical reception

 "Need You Now" has received critical acclaim from music critics and is considered one of the best country songs of the 2000s.
-It won the 2011 Grammy award for Record of the Year and Song of the Year.
+It won the 2011 Grammy Award for Record of the Year and Song of the Year.

 The song received a "thumbs up" review from Jim Malec of the 9513.
 He said that although Charles Kelley's voice had a "surprisingly stuffy tone," lead singer Hillary Scott's voice fit perfectly for "dark" songs like "Need You Now."
 He said that both singers had a rawness in their voices that made the song feel "real".

 The track received a positive review from Ken Tucker of Billboard, who said, "the song finds alto Scott trading lead vocals with a soulful Kelley, and it will connect with anyone who's ever dumped a significant other and regretted it in the early morning hours."

 Bobby Peacock of Roughstock gave a positive review as well, comparing its sound favorably to that of "I Run to You."
 He also thought the traded-off lead vocals gave the song "more depth," and that Kelley and Scott sang more strongly than on the debut album.

 Critics in Europe and North America have pointed to similarities between "Need You Now" and "Eye in the Sky" by the Alan Parsons Project.

 Cover versions and live performances

 In December 2010, Adele and Darius Rucker performed the song at the CMT Artists of the Year.

+In February 2011, Lea Michele and Mark Salling covered the song during the second season of Glee during the episode The Sue Sylvester Shuffle.

-Gary Barlow and Cheryl performed "Need You Now" at the Diamond Jubilee Concert at Buckingham Palace on June 4, 2012.
+Gary Barlow and Cheryl performed the song at the Diamond Jubilee Concert at Buckingham Palace on June 4, 2012.

 Mia Silva performed a Portuguese-language cover version entitled "Preciso de Voce" on her 2011 album Saudade Magoa.

 In 2017, Shane Filan of Westlife included a version of the song on his album Love Always.
 This was released as a promotional single in East Asia (with a new arrangement and a duet with Filipino bossa nova artist Sitti), and it charted on iTunes Top Songs in Laos, the Philippines, Indonesia, Vietnam, Cambodia, and Malaysia.